SkyInkLearning/Password_Hasher/README.md

 The reason for this is that I am making a sitez to which only I am going to ever log into.
 So im only going to have a single admin account on the site.
 Im going to add the admin credentials to azure when I deploy and wanted to have the password hashed.

-## How to run:

-Go to folder where program file is in.

-Open dev console and type in:

-dotnet run -- *password you want to hash*

-It will take a moment and then give you the hashed password and the salt key used.

 ## Packages: